awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

    + The bucket is configured as a website endpoint\.
    + The bucket was created by the current AWS account\.

-     If you created the bucket using a different AWS account, enter the name of the region that you created your S3 bucket in\.
-For the correct format for the region name, see the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
+     If you created the bucket using a different AWS account, enter the name of the Region that you created your S3 bucket in\.
+For the correct format for the Region name, see the **Website Endpoint** column in the table [Amazon S3 website endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints) in the *Amazon Web Services General Reference*\.
 **Routing Policy**
 Choose the applicable routing policy\.
-For more information, see [Choosing a Routing Policy](routing-policy.md)\.
+For more information, see [Choosing a routing policy](routing-policy.md)\.
 **Evaluate Target Health**
 Accept the default value of **No**\.